4 Types of People at Risk of Developing Varicose Veins

 3) People often on their feet or sitting for extended periods

 Keeping the body in an upright position requires considerable muscular effort; it is particularly unhealthy to stand motionless.
 It effectively reduces the blood supply to the muscles.
 Insufficient blood flow accelerates the onset of fatigue and causes pain in the muscles of the legs.

-4) Adults Over 50
+4) Adults over 50

-The tendency to develop varicose veins often increases with age.
+Though varicose veins don’t only occur in older people, they are far more prevalent for those over the age of 50.
+This is because the tendency to develop varicose veins often increases with age.
 According to the United States Department of Health and Human Services, half of all Americans over the age of 50 suffer from varicose veins.

 Aging causes wear and tear on the valves in the veins that help regulate blood flow.
 Eventually, that wear causes the valves to allow some blood to flow back into the veins where it collects instead of flowing back up to the heart.